Miltonly/Streets/Gleave Terrace

 Which schools serve Gleave Terrace?

-Public elementary draws to Chris Hadfield PS and Irma Coulson PS, both a five-minute drive.
-Catholic elementary is Guardian Angels Catholic ES.
-Secondary catchment is Elsie MacGill Secondary School (public) or Bishop P.F.
-Reding Catholic SS.
+Public elementary draws to Chris Hadfield Public School or Irma Coulson Public School, both a five-minute drive.
+Catholic elementary is Guardian Angels Catholic Elementary School, about seven minutes away.
+Secondary students attend Elsie MacGill Secondary School (public) or Bishop P.F.
+Reding Catholic Secondary School (Catholic).

 How far is Gleave Terrace from Toronto?

-The drive to Milton GO Station takes seven minutes; the train to Union Station runs about 67 minutes total.
-Driving to downtown Toronto takes roughly an hour, depending on traffic.
+The drive to Milton GO Station takes about seven minutes, and the train to Union Station runs around 67 minutes total.
+By car, downtown Toronto is roughly an hour depending on traffic.

 What's the rental market like on Gleave Terrace?